 What Goes Well With It?

-Halvah is doubtless one of the world’s most common desserts despite its ancient origins.
+Halva is undoubtedly one of the world’s most common desserts despite its ancient origins.
 Below are some suggestions for how to enjoy it.

 Ice cream topping for sundaes